-By autonomous teacher I mean, an independent teacher who is happy (and supported) to not need to ask for permission when they have an idea.
-Not necessarily a maverick pushing boundaries, but a trusted professional who is free to develop their pedagogical practice in a way that is best for their learners.
+By autonomous teacher I mean, an independent teacher.
+One who is happy (and supported) to not need to ask for permission when they have an idea.
+Not necessarily a maverick pushing boundaries, but a trusted professional.
+A teachers who is free to develop their pedagogical practice in a way that is best for their learners.

 One of the reasons I went for my first leadership position was to regain the autonomy that had been eroded from me as a teacher under a previous manager.
 Really my motivation was not to have someone telling me what to do on a day to day (even hour to hour) basis.

-I will suggest ideas, support and ensure procedures are followed but I will never control teaching style, lesson content, or timings.
+I will suggest ideas, support and ensure that teams follow procedures but I will never control teaching style, lesson content, or timings.
 I will be visible and the teacher (as I am as a teaching member of the leadership team) will be accountable for the safety care and education of their children.
-As an autonomous teacher I need my staff team to be confident and happy that they are trusted to make informed professional decisions in the best interests of their students.
+As an autonomous teacher I need my staff team to be confident and happy that they know I trust them to make informed professional decisions in the best interests of their students.
 My students have taught me a lot and I have the confidence to learn from them.

 Part of this is ensuring the teaching staff are confident.
 I believe the best way to do this is to model expectations and support, support, support my staff at all times.
 Autonomy requires resilience.
 Because not everything will go right.
 A classroom is a dynamic environment, constantly reacting and adapting to challenges.
 I need teachers and leaders who will acknowledge mistakes, but also see them as an opportunity to develop further.
 Often it can be tempting to use an error to impose more and more control over your team.
 It is not it is an opportunity to step up and work together to learn from these issues.